-Bottled water business involves bottling and distributing of drinking water to consumers.
-Drinking water can be purified, distilled or natural spring water and this business caters to customers who prefer a healthy lifestyle.
-There is a growing potential for this business for health conscious people as it helps in avoiding ailments like typhoid, cancer, obesity, dehydration and also helps in living longer.
+Bottled water business involves bottling and distributing drinking water to consumers.
+Drinking water can be purified, distilled, or natural spring water and this business cater to customers who prefer a healthy lifestyle.
+There is a growing potential for this business for health conscious people as it helps in avoiding ailments like typhoid, cancer, obesity, dehydration, and also helps in living longer.
 Also, bottled water is consumed in all parts of the world thereby helping business owners in this business generating sales year in and year out.

 1. Niche and Demographics